openvinotoolkit/openvino/docs/dev/dev_doc_guide.md

 ## Components

-Section contains common infromation about included components: API, sources, tests and etc.
+The section contains basic information about the included components: API, sources, tests, etc.
-Detailed information can be located in the `docs/` folder, this section can contain links to these pages.
+Detailed information can be located in the `docs/` folder.
+This section can contain links to these pages.

 ## Architecture